118 Mall: Transportation

-The mall will be connected to the Kajang Line's Merdeka MRT station located along Jalan Hang Jebat, which is also connected to an interchange with the Ampang/Sri Petaling Line's Plaza Rakyat LRT station.
+The mall will be directed connected to the Merdeka MRT station on the MRT Kajang Line located along Jalan Hang Jebat, which is also an interchange and is connected with the Plaza Rakyat LRT station on the LRT Ampang and Sri Petaling Lines.

-The Hang Tuah station, serving both the Ampang Line and KL Monorail, is a 600-metre walk southeast.
+The Hang Tuah station, served by the Ampang and Sri Petaling Lines as well as the KL Monorail, is a 600-metre walk southeast.

-The mall will also be accessible from the Maharajalela Monorail station connected through the Merdeka Boulevard which is the precinct's linear park near completion.
+The mall will also be accessible from the Maharajalela Monorail station on the KL Monorail, connected through the Merdeka Boulevard, which is the precinct's linear park near completion.